SalvationDevelopment/ygopro-tcg-scripts/readme.md

 - `Calming Magic [51773900]` : The OCG text specifies that you also cannot Set monsters, but not in the TCG
 - `Trap Reactor・Y FI [52286175]` : In the TCG, it is a Trigger Effect and can be activated during the Damage Step.
 In the OCG, it is a Quick Effect and cannot be activated during the Damage Step.
 - `Skull Meister [67750322]` : In the TCG, can activate in the Damage Step
+- `Evilswarm Coppelia [77841719]` : In the TCG, the effect of "Evilswarm Coppelia" is optional, and can only be activated when it leaves the field by an opponent's card (by battle or card effect).
+In the OCG, the effect of "Evilswarm Coppelia" is mandatory, and activates whenever it leaves the field by an opponent's card (by battle, card effect, Special Summoning condition, or cost).
 - `Null and Void [80863132]` : In the TCG, "Null and Void" can be activated during the Damage Step.
 - `Attack the Moon!
 [83715234]` : In the TCG, the effect of "Attack the Moon!" can be activated during the Damage Step.
 In the OCG, it cannot.
 - `Super Anti-Kaiju War Machine Mecha-Dogoran [84769941]` : In the TCG, is not a semi-nomi monster